Developer Reference v1

 Authentication

-Keep your API key secret.
-Do not expose it in client-side code or public repositories.
-Before creating orders, configure your payout addresses for each cryptocurrency on the API key in the Dashboard.
+Keep your API key secret — never expose it in client-side code or public repositories.
+Before creating orders, configure payout addresses for each cryptocurrency in the Dashboard; the gateway will not process payments without them.

 {